OpenRCT2/docs/setup/options.rst

   * *Disabled* - No virtual floor is shown when building scenery off ground level.
   * *Clear (Transparent)* - An outline of the current building grid is shown beneath the scenery object being placed.
-  * *Glassy (Translucent)* - An outline of the current building grid is shown beneath the scenery object being placed, and the interior of the grid is a translucent olor.
+  * *Glassy (Translucent)* - An outline of the current building grid is shown beneath the scenery object being placed, and the interior of the grid is a translucent colour.

   .. image:: _static/virtual_floor_disabled.png
      :scale: 70 %